Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 The deals are real at outlets.
 Unlike some brands that manufacture separate “outlet-quality” products, Samsonite outlets carry the same bags you’d find at department stores, plus older models at deeper discounts.

 Tumi outlets are worth visiting if you want luxury luggage at 40-50% off.
-A Tumi Alpha carry-on that costs $700+ at Nordstrom might be $350-400 at a Tumi outlet.
+A Tumi Alpha carry-on that runs several hundred dollars at Nordstrom lands closer to half that at a Tumi outlet.
 Still expensive, but a different league of discount.

 Department Store Sales – Only During Events